Do You Have Portion Distortion? What Healthy Portions Really Look Like

 Do you have portion distortion?
-We have become a nation of oversized meals and middles.
-Recent studies indicate Americans eat more calories today than they did 30 years ago.
-And just an extra 100 to 200 calories per day can add up to an extra 10-pound weight gain each year.
-If you are accustomed to mega-sized platefuls of pasta and Flintstone-style steaks, you may have portion distortion i.e. you no longer recognize what a healthy portion looks like.
-Yikes.
-That’s why we think it’s about time for a meal makeover.
-Use our tips and tricks below to stop portion distortion and start eating the right amount of food that leaves you feeling satisfied not stuffed!
+It’s safe to say that most of us do.
+Studies show that Americans eat more calories today than they did 30 years ago.
+And just an extra 100-200 calories per day can add up to a 10-pound weight gain each year.
+If you’re used to overflowing plates of pasta and Flinstone-style steaks, you might need a refresher on what healthy portions actually look like.
+WHAT you eat is incredibly important, but HOW MUCH is also largely responsible for proper health.
+As Michael Pollan says about the three tenets of healthy eating: “Eat (real) food.
+Not too much.
+Mostly plants.”
+Use our tips and tricks below to stop portion distortion and start eating the right amount of healthy food that leaves you feeling satisfied, not stuffed.

-Albeit simplified, the bottom line is calories in vs. calories out.
-Exercise is definitely important for weight management, but ask anyone—who has lost weight and successfully kept it off about their strategy, and they’re sure to mention portion control!
+- Determine how many portions are in a serving.
+Albeit simplified, the bottom line to consider for weight management is calories in vs. calories out.
+Exercise is definitely important, but ask anyone who has lost weight and successfully kept it off about their strategy, and they’re sure to mention portion control!
 The portions you serve to yourself can make or break your weight loss efforts.
+If a “serving” size of rice looks like it takes up half of your plate, cut it down to a fourth.

 - Buy an inexpensive food scale and measure out your food for a week.
 You may be surprised to find out what a healthy portion looks like.
 As you readjust your thinking about portions, you will be better able to identify a healthy portion.

-- Forget about cleaning your plate.
+- Forget about cleaning your plate!
+Many of us were raised to believe that we needed to be members of the “clean plate club” but that attitude can set us up to eat even when we’re full.
 Portion out less and stop eating when you begin to feel satiated.
 It takes your stomach some time to catch up to what you are eating, so eat slowly.
+Stop eating when you feel about 80% full.

 - Trick yourself.
 Use a smaller plate so it looks like you have more food on it.
 One cup of food on a small plate is going to look like more food than it would on a bigger plate.
 Use small glasses too.